mendersoftware/mender-docs/08.Server-integration/03.Client-certificates/docs.md

 EOF
 ```

-The fields should be filled with information about your organization, locality and contact information.
-In particular, make sure `commonName` matches the domain name of the server which will serve as the mTLS ambassador. <!-- TODO, link to ambassador setup -->
+Fill the fields with information about your organization, locality and contact information.
+In particular, make sure `commonName` matches the domain name of the edge proxy which will serve as the mTLS ambassador. <!-- TODO, link to ambassador setup -->

 Then generate a certificate from the newly generated private key: